aurelienkrieger/generating-images-machine-learning/prompts/2-blurbs.md

 ## Selection of books

+### _Neuromancer_ by William Gibson

+> Hotwired to the leading edges of art and technology, Neuromancer is a cyberpunk, science fiction masterpiece—a classic that ranks with 1984 and Brave New World as one of the twentieth century’s most potent visions of the future.

+> Henry Dorsett Case was the sharpest data-thief in the business, until vengeful former employees crippled his nervous system.
+But now a new and very mysterious employer recruits him for a last-chance run.
+The target: an unthinkably powerful artificial intelligence orbiting Earth in service of the sinister Tessier-Ashpool business clan.
+With a dead man riding shotgun and Molly, mirror-eyed street-samurai, to watch his back, Case embarks on an adventure that ups the ante on an entire genre of fiction.

 ### _Leo Africanus_ by Amin Maalouf

 > "I, Hasan the son of Muhammad the weigh-master, I, Jean-Leon de Medici, circumcised at the hand of a barber and baptized at the hand of a pope, I am now called the African, but I am not from Africa, nor from Europe, nor from Arabia.
 I am also called the Granadan, the Fassi, the Zayyati, but I come from no country, from no city, no tribe.
 I am the son of the road, my country is the caravan, my life the most unexpected of voyages."